kwaldenphd/sql-queries-joins/README.md

 102- `SELECT DISTINCT` returns a list of unique values.

-<blockquote>Q21: How would you write an SQL query to return the unique list of player birthplace countries from the Player_Birthplaces table?
+<blockquote>Q21: Write an SQL query to return the unique list of player birthplace countries from the Player_Birthplaces table?
 What data does this query return?</blockquote>

 103- We might also want to sort the results returned by a query.